Updated: Nov 24, 2020

 Salt and blood pressure: For most people a small amount of salt to season food is compatible with good health.
 About 50% of people with pre-existing high blood pressure DO have what is known as "sodium sensitive" hypertension.
 For these people the salt in this recipe might be too much.
 If you do NOT have hypertension (or specifically sodium sensitive hypertension), having a little bit of salt as seasoning in a whole foods diet is not only safe, but helpful for your adrenal and electrolyte balance.

 A final note on nutrients:

-Brussel sprouts are high in fiber!
+Brussels sprouts are high in fiber!
 They are also in the "cruciferous" or "brassica" family, related to broccoli, kale, collards and cabbage.
-Brussel sprouts provide many of the same nutrients as broccoli (like Indole-3 carbinol, the precursor to DIM), including nutrients that help keep hormones in balance.
+Brussels sprouts provide many of the same nutrients as broccoli (like Indole-3 carbinol, the precursor to DIM), including nutrients that help keep hormones in balance.

 Like all leafy greens, brussels sprouts are high in naturally occurring folate.
 HOWEVER folate is damaged by cooking - so the final folate level will be lower once these are cooked.
 With this in mind, try to keep the cooking temperature as low as possible, and cook time as short as possible.
 Just cook them enough to make them soft enough to eat.
 Try not to let them get too squishy.
 If they do get cooked to squishy-ness, they will still be delicious, but they will be slightly less nutritious.